luoping1004/research-lab/contact/index.md

 ## Join Us ##

 We are actively looking to expand the lab at all levels!
 The lab is based at Algoma University, a vibrant, new, and rapidly growing research institute located in Brampton.
-You can learn more about our lab’s work on our research and publications pages.
+You can learn more about our lab's work on our research and publications pages.

 {%
   include button.html